mozilla/addons-server/docs/index.rst

 Installation
 ------------
-If you're just getting started, the :doc:`install <installation>` docs are the best.
+If you're just getting started, the :ref:`install <installation>` docs are the best.

 Contents